Thursday Night Football: Pregame coverage

 For Fox, game telecasts were preceded by Fox NFL Thursday.
 In 2018, it was hosted with a fixed lineup hosted by Michael Strahan, with analysts Terry Bradshaw, Howie Long, and insider Jay Glazer.
 Unlike CBS and NBC, the NFL Network crew would not join Fox’s pregame coverage, as the latter’s pregame became the main pregame show for TNF.
 In 2019, Strahan remained host, but with Bradshaw and Long rotating as analyst, alongside analyst Tony Gonzalez, and insider Peter Schrager, serving as insider.
 Fox also signed Rob Gronkowski to make appearances on the program.
 To accommodate Strahan's commitments to ABC's morning show Good Morning America, the program was broadcast from New York City, with studio segments originating from Fox News Channel's studios rather than Fox Sports' Los Angeles studios.
 Due to the COVID-19 pandemic, the pre-game show moved to Los Angeles with Curt Menefee serving as main host.
 Strahan made remote appearances during the season due to his GMA commitments.
 Gonzalez left Fox prior to the 2021 season to pursue other film and television projects.

-Amazon's games are preceded by TNF Tonight, which is hosted from the game site by Charissa Thompson, Ryan Fitzpatrick, Tony Gonzalez, and Richard Sherman, and Andrew Whitworth, with contributions by Taylor Rooks and Michael Smith.
+Amazon's games are preceded by TNF Tonight and Thursday Night Kickoff, which is hosted from the game site by Charissa Thompson, Tony Gonzalez, Ryan Fitzpatrick, Andrew Whitworth, and Richard Sherman, with contributions by Taylor Rooks and NFL Network's Ian Rapoport.
+Marshawn Lynch also appears as part of a pre-recorded segment called "'N Yo' City", as does chef David Chang, who contributes to food-focused segments.
+Aqib Talib was also set to appear on the pregame show as well, but stepped down due to personal legal difficulties.
+Like CBS, NBC, and Fox, Prime Video's coverage is required to be picked up via over-the-air syndication in the markets of the teams that play each week.